A beginner critical reviewer, Simran Singh is a student at Griffith University studying for a Bachelor of Arts degree in Creative Writing.

 Ethical dilemmas, also known as moral dilemmas, are situations in which there is a choice to be made between two options.
 None of the chosen options fixes the issue in an ethically acceptable manner.

-Using Critical Thinking in Human Rights Issue Example: Flint Michigan Disaster
+Using Critical Thinking in Human Rights Issues: Flint Michigan Disaster

 Water is a human necessity in terms of survival.
 The right to access clean drinking water should not be limited to one’s culture, social status, power or privilege.
 However, the fact residents of Flint have not had access to clean water and sanitation since 2014 suggests otherwise.
 Facts on the matter assist in highlighting the severity of the issue and expose the disconnect between what should be a human right and what is considered the law.
 According to the United Nations (UN), this issue illustrates the suffering caused by failing to recognise that water is a human right and from not ensuring that basic services are provided in a non-discriminatory manner.
 This is also supported by statistical data released by the UN.
 The recent decline of federal funding in the United States for water and sewer systems has disproportionally affected poorer cities; 41.5 percent of Flint’s residents live below the poverty line, and 56.6 percent are African-Americans (Flint Michigan Crisis ‘Not Just About Water,’ UN Rights Experts Say Ahead of President Obama’s visit, 2016).